JamesonRGrieve/shma-svc-mariadb/docs/README.md

 - Container runtimes attach the database to a dedicated internal bridge network (`mariadb_internal_network`) that is not exposed publicly.
 - `service_firewall` seeds iptables and Proxmox firewall rules that only permit RFC1918 source CIDRs by default (`mariadb_allowed_cidrs`); tailor to your private address space.
 - Kubernetes runtimes render a `ClusterIP` Service alongside a restrictive `NetworkPolicy` that limits ingress to in-namespace workloads unless overridden.
+- Post-deploy tasks scope the `root` account to loopback and automation hosts, remove remote wildcards, and drop the default `test` schema to eliminate insecure defaults.

 ### Backups & PITR
 - `mariadb_backups.logical` enables nightly `mysqldump` exports that are piped into Restic for deduplicated storage in object stores (S3, MinIO, etc.).
 Adjust the cron `schedule` and retention knobs as needed.